nathanShepherd/Intelligent-Interface/README.md

-Implimentation of the Intelligent Human-Computer interface.
+# Implimentation of the Intelligent Human-Computer interface.
 This RL agent is detailed extensively in the accompanied research paper.

-TODO:
+###TODO:
-	Impliment Actor-Critic system that takes observations as a continous 2D space and outputs actions in a continuous 2D space Impliment mwob_Actor which can move the mouse (up, down, left, right) at each time step using DQN
+- Impliment Actor-Critic system that takes observations as a continous 2D space and outputs actions in a continuous 2D space

+- Impliment mwob_Actor which can move the mouse (up, down, left, right) at each time step using DQN

+**CustomDQN** is the current version of the Deep Q-Learning Network implimentation.
+It provides a convience wrapper for training an agent in any enviornment.

+**_future_models_** are RL models still in production that have no guarantee of their effectiveness.

+**code_references** are code samples found elsewhere on github, they may be used as a reference when updating files in _future_models_

+Install required dependencies:

+'''
+pip install matplotlib numpy tensorflow keras gym universe
+'''

+In order to use the gym_enviornment_tests/LunarLander you may need to 'pip install gym[box2d]'